RGANJAM-786/K8s/k8s-valumes.md

 ➡️hostPath volumes

-"hostPath volumes directly use the node’s filesystem, which makes them non-portable, insecure, and tied to specific nodes.
+"hostPath volumes directly use the node’s filesystem, and tied to specific nodes.
 If the Pod moves to another node, the data won’t be there.
 That’s why we prefer PersistentVolumes & PersistentVolumeclaims with network-backed storage (like EBS, NFS, Ceph, etc.)."

  Let’s take a real-time Jenkins example because Jenkins is a common DevOps tool and interviewers love it.